monday-factory/database-model/README.md

  and optional

  - `$idField` // Value of this database field is used as key in `Collection\IDatabaseDataCollection` if is set, otherwise is array indexed from zero.
 If is not `$idField` value of result set unique will be thrown `UnexpectedValueException`.
+As `$idField` definition You can use simple name e.g. 'id' for scalar values or You can use e.g. 'uuid->toString()' for serialize UuidInterface as key of collection items.

 ```php
 <?php